SLCLS/WORKSPACE/README.md

 > Fully tested and standardized developer container for docker and Linux environment as well as flexible Makefile that supports Windows & Linux.

-## USAGE & SETUP
-For a detailed usage & setup documentation, see [SETUP_GUIDE.md](https://github.com/SLCLS/WORKSPACE/blob/main/SETUP_GUIDE.md). 😉

-## DEVELOPMENT HIGHLIGHT
+## MY DEVELOPMENT HIGHLIGHT
 | PROGRAM  | FEATURE OVERVIEW |
 | :-------------------: | :---------- |
 | **[Arrow-Solver](https://github.com/SLCLS/WORKSPACE/tree/main/PERSONAL/PYTHON/MAJOR/ARROW-SOLVER)** | This Python program can solve **Arrow Puzzle** in ***Hard difficulty*** automatically for the game **"Exponential Idle"** using **cv2 (OpenCV)** for *Puzzle Mapping* and **PpADB (Pure Python ADB)** for *Automation*..
 It implements Computer Vision using **CV2** and it process the image to recognize the puzzle Circles and it's color on the screen. **PpADB** is then used for Android integration, thus, this program works for **Android devices only** |

+## USAGE & SETUP
+For a detailed usage & setup documentation, see [SETUP_GUIDE.md](https://github.com/SLCLS/WORKSPACE/blob/main/SETUP_GUIDE.md). 😉

 ## PLANNED FEATURES
 1. **COMPLETED**